-The IBC can approve or disapprove protocols, stop further research in non-compliant laboratories, make recommendations for corrective action for protocols, and is the link between the College and regulatory agencies.
+The IBC can approve or decline protocols, stop further research in noncompliant laboratories, make recommendations for corrective action for protocols and is the link between the college and regulatory agencies.
 Principal Investigators must register their bio-use protocols with the IBC for approval and review.
-This includes the use of RG-1 and RG-2 organisms, recombinant DNA, and unfixed human blood or tissues.
-The IBC has an overlapping role with other College Committees, i.e., biohazardous materials used in Human Subjects (IRB) and in Skidmore College Institutional Animal Care and Use Committee (IACUC).
+This includes the use of RG-1 and RG-2 organisms, recombinant DNA, and unfixed human blood, body fluid or tissues.
+Approved protocols are valid for no longer than two years.
+Resubmission is necessary to contiue research or teaching belong the two time period.
+To The IBC has an overlapping role with other college committees, i.e., biohazardous materials used in human subjects (IRB) and in Skidmore College Institutional Animal Care and Use Committee (IACUC).

 For activities specific to the teaching lab environment, the American Society of Microbiology (ASM) has prepared a Guideline for Biosafety in the Teaching Laboratory.
-Skidmore College has proactively decided to establish biosafety rules and a committee (IBC) to oversee implementation of these guidelines.
+Skidmore College has proactively decided to establish biosafety rules in the teaching setting and the IBC to oversee implementation of the ASM guidelines.
 The goals are to:

-Please note that it is the goal of this committee to also make the process of registering laboratories simple and straightforward.
+Please note that it is the goal of the IBC to make the process of registering biohazardous teaching or research activity simple and straightforward.